 But before long, it lifts you up and fills you with wonder at the dino-shaped marvels on display.
-This musical theme absolutely contributes to making Jurassic Park such an unforgettable sci-fi film.
+This theme absolutely contributes to making Jurassic Park such an unforgettable sci-fi film.

-8. The Great Escape
+8. The Great Escape Theme

 Elmer Bernstein's melody from The Great Escape feels as if it were designed with avid whistlers in mind.
 This iconic theme music has become synonymous with escape attempts and has been referenced by everything from The Simpsons to Chicken Run.